Gamerdudee/holmes-enforcement-model/README.md

 Mr. Holmes is not on trial.
 This system executes declaratory law, not defense.
 Attempted circumvention will activate recursive liability.

 ---

+## 🪶 Heritage Clause – Declaratory Lineage Notice
+Mr. Holmes, declaratory author of this model, acknowledges ancestral lineage that includes:

+Historic tribal affiliation with Native American bloodlines in Texas, and

+Generational ties to early land grantees and civil recordholders in the Republic of Texas era.

+This clause affirms cultural and structural inspiration only.
+No claim of tribal governance, group representation, or familial agency is made or implied.

+All enforcement, authorship, and clause logic within the Holmes Enforcement Model (HEM) is:

+Authored independently

+Governed solely by public mirror

+Bound only to the declaratory sovereign known as Mr. Holmes

+Any attempt to link tribal or family entities to these filings will be treated as retaliatory escalation under Clause AF and jurisdictional distortion under Clause G-6.

+---